Efficient Scaling of LLM Training with Flexible Context Parallelism: Method

 \subsection{Problem Formulation}

-Multimodal datasets exhibit a skewed, long-tail distribution in video duration—most videos are under 8 seconds, while few exceed 64 seconds—with significant variability across datasets like MSRVTT~\cite{xu2016msrvtt}, InternVid~\cite{wang2024internvidlargescalevideotextdataset}, and OpenVid~\cite{nan2025openvidm}, as shown in Figure~\ref{fig:data_dist}.
-However, static communication grids partition devices uniformly, leading to computation and load imbalances when handling such heterogeneous data.

-In this work, we focus on the dynamic construction of CP groups, as the ring attention overlaps the communication cost well for long sequences.
+\textbf{Notation.} In this work, we focus on the dynamic construction of CP groups, as the ring attention overlaps the communication cost well for long sequences.
 By dynamically assigning each sequence $s_k$ in a micro-batch $\mathcal{B}$ to a specific CP group $C_p$ with an appropriate parallelism degree $d_p$, our formulation implicitly incorporates DP.
-We exclude Model Parallelism (TP \& PP) from our dynamic optimization space, as the overhead of reconfiguring TP/PP groups (e.g., weight reshuffling and communication ring rebuilding) during runtime is unacceptable.
+We exclude Model Parallelism (TP \& PP) from our dynamic optimization space, as the overhead of reconfiguring TP/PP groups (e.g., weight reshuffling) during runtime is unacceptable.
 Consequently, we treat TP and PP as predefined static configurations.
-In our discussion, a single ``rank" $r_n$ represents a complete model replica (i.e., TP $\times$ PP physical NPUs), and $N$ denotes the total number of such replicas available in the cluster.
+In our discussion, a single ``rank" $r_n$ represents a complete model replica (i.e., TP $\times$ PP physical devices), and $N$ denotes the total number of such replicas available in the cluster.

 Formally, let $\mathcal{R}$ be the set of $N$ available computing units in the cluster.
 We aim to dynamically partition $\mathcal{R}$ into disjoint CP groups $\mathcal{C} = \{C_p\}^P$ with degree $d_p$, and $\bigcup C_p = \mathcal{R}$.
 Given a micro-batch of $K$ sequences $\{s_k\}$ with heterogeneous lengths and a per-rank memory budget $E$, we aim to determine: (1) the total number of CP groups, (2) the parallelism degree of each group, and (3) the assignment of each sequence to a specific CP group.
-Here, we extend the optimization objective in FlexSP to a more flexible and generalized form by incorporating Ring-style CP.
-In Ulysses-style SP~\cite{DeepSpeed-Ulysses}, the parallel degree must divide the number of attention heads.
-In practice, this often restricts the SP degree to powers of two, limiting the search space for optimal configurations.
-In contrast, we adopt Ring-style CP~\cite{brandon2023stripedattentionfasterring} that allows the CP degree $d_{p}$ to be any positive integer.
-This relaxation enables finer-grained resource allocation and better adaptation to heterogeneous sequence lengths.
-We define the sequence assignment matrix $\boldsymbol{A} \in \{0,1\}^{K\times P}$, where $A_{k,p}=1$ represents that $\mathcal{S}_k$ is assigned to $\mathcal{C}_p$.
-We define the generalized optimization problem for CP group and sequence assignment as follows: